-Any portion of a building over 30 feet tall shall incorporate a minimum stepback of 6 feet from any front façade facing a public street.
+Any portion of a building over 30 feet tall shall incorporate a minimum stepback of 6 feet from any façade facing 4th Street.

 3-4(J)(4) Other Development Standards

 3-4(J)(4)(a) Building Design

 Regardless of any Center or Corridor designation that applies to the subject property, building façades shall meet the requirements in Subsection 14-16-5-11(E)(2)(b) (Urban Centers, Activity Centers, and Main Street and Premium Transit Areas).